gofpattern/oopms/SouceCode/DMSPortlet/README.txt

   Demo using hyperlinks with parameters
 + Process event "Add New" to display screen "Add new defect" Demo using renderUrl for button
+  Load some initial data for "Add New Defect"
+  Process button "Defect List" to go back the screen "Defect List2"

 How does Authentication work?
 ================================